Jmathis855/RegularExpressions_Week8/README.md

 match = re.search(r"A{2}","GCTTTGGAAAGG")
 match.group()
 ```
+        Would return just literally 2 A's
 To match _zero_ or more instances of a character, we can use `*`.
 To get a feel for how `*` works, compare the outputs from the following two searches

 ```
 matchOne = re.search(r"CT*G","GCTTTGGAAAGG")
 matchOne.group()

-matchTwo = re.search(r"GT*G","GCTTTGGAAAGG")
-matchTwo.group()
+    In this one, it makes sure it starts with c and ends with g.
+Can have any number of Ts in there. matchTwo = re.search(r"GT*G","GCTTTGGAAAGG") matchTwo.group()
 ```